Audio Inpainting: Revisited and Reweighted: Iterative reweighting

 \section{Iterative reweighting}

-In \cite{Weinstein2011:DeclippingSparseland}, audio declipping using the so-called \emph{re}weighted $\ell_1$ minimization was presented.
-In such an approach, the $\ell_1$ norm of the coefficients is weighted like in the previous section, but the idea behind the weights is different here: The restoration task is solved \emph{repeatedly}, and the weights change in the repetitions, based on the values of the coefficients from the current solution.
-The benefit is that using such a~procedure, the significant coefficients can be adaptively penalized less and less, while the insignificant coefficients are more and more pushed towards zero, leading to a~better approximation of sparsity (and to avoiding the bias to some extent).
+In \cite{Weinstein2011:DeclippingSparseland}, audio declipping using the so-called \emph{re}\/weighted $\ell_1$ minimization was presented.
+In such an approach, the $\ell_1$ norm of the coefficients is weighted by $\w$ as in the previous section, but the idea behind the weights is different here: The restoration task is solved \emph{repeatedly}, and the weights change in the repetitions, based on the values of the coefficients from the current solution.
+The benefit is that using such a~procedure, the significant coefficients can be adaptively penalized less and less, while the insignificant coefficients are more and more pushed towards zero, leading to a~better approximation of sparsity (and to avoiding the bias, to some extent).
 Note also that simple examples can be found where this strategy fails to find the optimal sparse solution \cite{CandesWakinBoyd2008:enhanced.reweighted.l1}.

-As a matter of fact, \cite{Weinstein2011:DeclippingSparseland} presented only the synthesis variant of declipping.
+As a matter of fact, \cite{Weinstein2011:DeclippingSparseland} applied the reweighting strategy only in the synthesis variant of declipping.
 We adapted their approach to audio inpainting already in \cite{MokryRajmic2019:Reweighted.l1.inpainting} and include it here for the context.
 Recall that the shift of task from declipping to inpainting is done easily by redefining the set of feasible solutions $\Gamma$.
 The resulting synthesis-based reweighted inpainting is summarized in Alg.\,\ref{alg:reweighting:synthesis}.
-Note that step 4 of the algorithm represents the weighted synthesis audio inpainting, therefore this step is carried out by the DR Alg.\,\ref{alg:douglasrachford}.
+Note that step 4 of the algorithm represents the weighted synthesis audio inpainting, and therefore this step is carried out by Alg.\,\ref{alg:douglasrachford}.

 Naturally, the idea of reweighting can be included in the analysis-based recovery, which was proposed already in \cite{CandesWakinBoyd2008:enhanced.reweighted.l1}, but not presented in the field of audio restoration.
 In contrast to the synthesis case, the analysis-based algorithm requires an additional application of the analysis operator, in order to travel from the signal space to the coefficient domain and thus to be able to assign the weights.
 The algorithm is summarized in Alg.\,\ref{alg:reweighting:analysis}.
-This time, step 4 is solved by the CP Alg.\,\ref{alg:chambollepock}.
+This time, step 4 is solved by Alg.\,\ref{alg:chambollepock}.